 It started with a New York Times article titled “The Hippies Have Won.”
 The title served as vegan catnip for me, and I eagerly read the story that discussed the move of formerly “counterculture” plant-based living into the mainstream (which is amazing news, and the article is a fantastic and informative read).
-While celebrating the topics covered in the piece, my interest piqued at the mention of the growing trend of making and consuming fermented foods because, due to new findings on the microbiome, “people are recognizing that this important biodiversity inside of us has been diminished and are seeking strategies to restore it for immune function, digestion, mental health and everything else.”
+While celebrating the topics covered in the piece, my interest was piqued at the mention of the growing trend of making and consuming fermented foods because, due to new findings on the microbiome, “people are recognizing that this important biodiversity inside of us has been diminished and are seeking strategies to restore it for immune function, digestion, mental health and everything else.”

 While the terms biodiversity and microbiome conjured flashbacks of me falling asleep in high school biology class, I was intrigued and wanted to know more.

 In true millennial fashion, I took my curiosity to the internet and Google searched “benefits of fermented foods” and the more basic “what are fermented foods?”
 I quickly discovered that food fermentation, put simply, is “the process of converting carbohydrates to alcohol or organic acids using microorganisms—yeasts or bacteria—under anaerobic conditions.”
 And it turns out eating them is insanely good for you.
 Fermented foods contain probiotics, which are great for digestion, as they fill your gut with healthy bacteria and balance its microbiome.
-People have enjoyed fermented foods across the globe since the dawn of the current era, but scientific evidence noting the importance of gut health is bringing them further into the mainstream.
+People have enjoyed fermented foods across the globe since the dawn of humanity, but scientific evidence noting the importance of gut health is bringing them further into the mainstream.

 I decided to hop aboard the fermentation train and committed to eating fermented foods every day for a week.
 I wasn’t sure I believed it’d have any effect on my body, but there was food involved, so it seemed like a worthwhile experiment either way.
 To my genuine surprise, I actually noticed significant changes in my body, and I’m now a true believer.
-Here are five things I experienced in my week of eating fermented foods:

 My cold was cured.

 In the week leading up to my experiment, my live-in boyfriend was fighting through a debilitating cold-turned-sinus infection, complete with coughing, sniffling, body aches, and plummeted energy levels.
 I was amazed that I hadn’t caught his illness, and as he recovered, I became increasingly confident that I was off the hook.
 When I woke up on the first day of my fermented foods “diet” with a sore throat and aches, I felt completely betrayed by my body.
 In spite of feeling awful, I proceeded with my plans, not knowing how my body would react.
 Within 48 hours, I was amazed to find that my symptoms had almost completely disappeared and I felt good as new.
 I was shocked, considering how long it took my boyfriend to recover.
 While I did take care to drink fluids and get plenty of rest, I have never before experienced such a quick turnaround time on an illness.
 Call me crazy, but I think my immunity-boosting fermented foods had something to do with it.
+According to a 2017 study published in Nature, Lactobacillus casei provides protection against the influenza virus and even develops future immunity against a repeat infection.
+Translation: when it’s cold & flu season, you might want to be stocking up on your vegan coconut yogurt.

 My digestion and energy improved.